lxgr-linux/pokete/wiki.md

 - Does not evolve

 ### Lilstone
-A small but powerfull stone Pokete that lives in the mountains
+A small but powerfull stone Pokete that lives in the mountains.
 ```

    _____